genia-dev/GeniA/README.md

 genia
 ```

-You can also play with GeniA in terminal using the local mode.
-Once you done to play with it you can move to the collaborative mode as a Slack App Bot.
+You can also play with GeniA in a Terminal using GeniA 'local' mode, both provide a sneak peek, but GeniA is crafted for team collaboration and works best in Slack.
 For simplicity, we recommend running it locally using [Docker](#run-via-docker).
-If a local installation is desired, please refer to the [Installation](#installation) section.
+If you want to run docker locally, please refer to the [Installation](#installation) section.

-When using Azure OpenAI, you need to also configure those environment variables:
+When using Azure OpenAI, add those to your environment variables:

 ```
 OPENAI_API_DEPLOYMENT=